Greenberg Center for Judaic Studies

 The Greenberg Center’s Holocaust Research Library has more than 5,000 books and videos, and there is a special collections room with artifacts and thousands of books about Jewish civilization throughout the world.

-There are opportunities to study abroad and go on archaeological excavations in Israel, Greece, or Europe with the University’s team of researchers.
+There are opportunities to study abroad and go on archaeological excavations in Israel, Greece, or Europe with professional researchers.
 Our students’ discoveries have been featured in television documentaries seen by millions of people all over the world.

 Our students have gone on to careers in politics, science, law, education, and public service and others are attending graduate school.
 Our faculty will mentor you if are interested in the work of curators, docents, archives, and museum studies.
 Some of our graduates have gone on to the rabbinate and the cantorate.